 These are the numbers of lighthouse in Michigan on each of the Great Lakes:

-They come in different shapes and sizes depending on the time when they were built, and the requirements for its location.
-Some are in a form of traditional tall, round tower.
-Like for example the Little Sable Lighthouse at Silver Lake, or Big Sable Lighthouse in Ludington State Park.
+They come in different shapes and sizes depending on the time when they were built, and the requirements for their location.
+Some are in the form of traditional tall, round towers.
+Like, for example, the Little Sable Lighthouse at Silver Lake, or Big Sable Point Lighthouse in Ludington State Park.
 Others are short and squatty.
 Like the Ludington North Pierhead Lighthouse, or Old Presque Isle Light on Lake Huron north of Alpena.
-Yet others are in a form of a short tower on top of the building.
+Yet others are in the form of a short tower on top of the building.
 Like Old Mackinac Point Lighthouse in Mackinac City.
 The newer ones are mostly metal.
 Since they never needed an in-house attendant, they are smaller.
 Like, for example, the Muskegon South Breakwater Lighthouse.

 Decommissioned Lighthouses

-• Waugoshance on Lake Michigan, few miles west of Wilderness State Park.
-It was built in 1851, and was the first of the lighthouses built off the shore and on a lake.
+- Waugoshance on Lake Michigan, a few miles west of Wilderness State Park.
+It was built in 1851 and was the first of the lighthouses built off the shore and on a lake.
 If you would like to see it, the easiest way is to take Shepler’s westbound lighthouse cruise out of Mackinac City.

-• Charity Island is another inactive lighthouse.
-The Charity Island is located in Saginaw Bay and can only be accessed by boat.
+- Charity Island is another inactive lighthouse.
+Charity Island is located in Saginaw Bay and can only be accessed by boat.

-• Grand Island Harbor lighthouse is another one of the decommissioned ones.
-Currently, privately owned is not open to public.
+- Grand Island Harbor lighthouse is another one of the decommissioned ones.
+Currently, privately owned is not open to the public.
 Yet, its photo might look familiar.
 It is often featured in autumn images from the Upper Peninsula.

-There are few more, especially in the Upper Peninsula.
+There are a few more, especially in the Upper Peninsula.

 A Little History